Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/extern_packages.rst

 RSA_MPI package
 ---------------

-``RSA MPI`` is a HPC library dedicated to generating random configurations non-intersecting balls, with an unbiased the RSA algorithm.
-The sequential strategy based on Ebeida et al, 2012.
-This strategy has been extended to the MPI framework, as decribed in this paper "Parallel and bias-free RSA algorithm for~maximal Poisson-sphere sampling, Josien & Prat (in preparation)".
+``RSA MPI`` is an HPC library dedicated to generating random configurations of non-intersecting balls, with an unbiased RSA algorithm.
+The sequential strategy is based on Ebeida et al, 2012.
+This strategy has been extended to the MPI framework, as described in this paper "Parallel and bias-free RSA algorithm for~maximal Poisson-sphere sampling, Josien & Prat (in preparation)".

 * Operator name: ``rsa_rnd_rad``
 * Parameters:

   * *enlarge_bounds*: Add an empty layer around your domain.
 Default is 0.0.
   * *periodicity*: if set, overrides domain's periodicity.
-  * *bounds*: Override domain's bounds, filtering out particle outside of overriden bound.
+  * *bounds*: Override domain's bounds, filtering out particles outside of overridden bounds.
   * *type* : Define particle, default is 0.
   * *expandable* : if set, override domain expandability.
   * *r_min* : Value of the smallest radius possible.